Want to know more? — Subscribe

 Our recent software development collaboration Events10x turned out into a cutting edge video conferencing tool.
 Events10x is a hybrid event organizer.
 They blend online and offline experience into one solution.
 Attendees can enjoy panel discussions and at the same time switch to private virtual booths.
 The tool can host up to 15,000 online visitors, using media servers.

-We’ve also developed an application for Scoby Social, a video chat social network.
+We’ve also developed an application for Parta Social, a video chat social network.
 The network itself combines the best on the market features like news feed, AI-powered recommendations, and video chats.
 The app was launched in December 2020 and already was praised by its first users.
-Find out how we aced the Scoby app development story in our webinar.
+Find out how we aced the Parta app development story in our webinar.

 Another case of video communication tool is HIPAA Video solution.It is a telemedicine web-based communications and video conferencing application.
 It connects patients seeking medical advice with physicians.
 We’ve combined the technologies of WebRTC, VidRTC engine, and applied telemedicine security standards.
 Then we adapted them for both PC browsers and mobile devices.